Coca eradication: Environmental impact

+In April 2025, the Colombian President Gustavo Petro announced that the country would be resuming the use of manual glyphosate spraying to combat high levels of coca cultivation within the country, despite the prior ban.
+This reimplementation ran counter to the fact that Petro had been very vocal with his disdain for the use of glyphosate throughout his presidential campaign and term, due to the damage it causes to local communities.
+The change came about due to US pressure on Colombia to ramp up levels of coca plant removal- in early 2025, the Trump administration had warned Petro that if Colombia didn't increase removal levels, it would lose its anti-drug certification.

 In addition, the U.S. has been involved in the development of the fungus Fusarium oxysporum to wipe out coca.
 In 2000, the Congress of the United States approved use of Fusarium as a biological control agent to kill coca crops in Colombia (and another fungus to kill opium poppies in Afghanistan), but these plans were canceled by President Bill Clinton, who was concerned that the unilateral use of a biological agent would be perceived by the rest of the world as biological warfare.
 The Andean nations have since banned its use throughout the region.
 (The use of biological agents to kill crops may be illegal under the Biological Weapons Convention of 1975.)